 Quick Start

-Get KubeGraf running and connected to your cluster in under a minute.
+Get KubeGraf running and see value in under 5 minutes.

 1